Utilon/MutaPipe_Repo/README.md

 ## Citation

 This work has not yet been published (Dec 2021).

 However, a dataset produced with Mutapipe for all genes available in the ClinVar Database has been presented as a poster at an international research conference in Italy in September 2021 ("THE 1° MASBIC - DISVA ANNUAL SYMPOSIUM - From structure to function: unveiling the role of proteins in health and disease")
+The dataset is available here: https://drive.google.com/drive/folders/1hqvAOLGMJuYqKuB1poH5_JPXFHDxwX80?usp=sharing

 ## Documentation